Marketing is complex. The processes are endless, and many steps are involved (especially with online marketing).

 3. Set Your Marketing Goals

-Before picking software, you need to define what you’re trying to achieve.
+Before picking a SaaS marketing automation software, you need to define what you’re trying to achieve..
 You can aim for the five goals below.
-Though if you’re just starting one, we recommend approaching one goal at a time:
+However if you’re just starting one, we recommend approaching one goal at a time:

 - Setting up real-time performance measurements.
 This is needed if you’re trying to A/B test different marketing approaches.
 You can use time-tracking software to measure timely performances.